-Natural England's advice on other natural environment issues is set out below.
+Natural England's further advice on designated sites/landscapes and advice on other natural environment issues is set out below.

-European sites - River WyeSpecial Area of Conservation
+European sites - River Wye Special Area of Conservation

 Based on the plans submitted, Natural England considers that the proposed development will not have likely significant effects on the River Wye Special Area of Conservation and has no objection to the proposed development.